shleeku/BLOOM2/README.md

 Transformers 4.29.2

-In "interact.py", change the following directory to choose where you want to save the model/weights:
+In "interact_gguf.py", change the following directory to choose where you saved the model:

-data_dir="/mldata2/cache/transformers/bloom/"

-and change this to specify which model/size you want to use:

-i.e.

-checkpoint = "bigscience/bloom-7b1"

-checkpoint = "bigscience/bloom-560m"

-If the GPU is not working try:

-model = BloomForCausalLM.from_pretrained(checkpoint, cache_dir=data_dir, device_map="auto")
+model_path="/mldata2/cache/transformers/llama2/llama-2-13b-chat.Q5_K_M.gguf"

 Features: